Gill has been tutoring on the Masters in Learning and Teaching since its inception, initially in the English strand and now in the Generic strand.

 - Boag-Munroe, G. (2004) ‘Wrestling with words and meaning: finding a tool for analysing language in activity theory.’
 In Educational Review 56 (2) pp. 165-182.

-My particular interests lie in hard to reach families and how educational establishments might reach out to them; and in identity construction in schools.
+Gill’s particular interests lie in hard to reach families and how educational establishments might reach out to them; and in identity construction in schools.

-I am currently investigating how Senior Mentors/Professional Tutors work to create a link between school and university, and the identities they construct to allow them to be that link.
+She is currently investigating how Senior Mentors/Professional Tutors work to create a link between school and university, and the identities they construct to allow them to be that link.
 In addition I am working with Jan Georgeson (Plymouth University) to explore the ways that a systemic functional linguistic approach can assist in describing how Early Years practitioners construct identities for themselves and their users through the ways that they decorate, furnish and sign their settings.
 I am particularly interested in how settings attract or deter families who might be considered hard to reach.